LukeZielinski/ecosystem-infra-rotation/docs/wpt.fyi-experimental.md

 Runs for experimental Chrome, Edge, Firefox and Safari should happen at least daily.

-If this check fails, file an issue on [wpt.fyi](https://github.com/web-platform-tests/wpt.fyi) if all runs are affected, and otherwise on the repo that's responsible for the product that has stopped running, likely [results-collection](https://github.com/web-platform-tests/results-collection).
+If this check fails, file an issue on [wpt.fyi](https://github.com/web-platform-tests/wpt.fyi) if all runs are affected, or [wpt](https://github.com/web-platform-tests/wpt) with the [infra label](https://github.com/web-platform-tests/wpt/labels/infra) if only some runs are missing.